[Above: Shooting the concept video in Wisconsin. Photo: Erika Gilsdorf]

 We Can Help Fund and Shoot Your Stewardship Successes

 The DSC has launched a program to help destinations tell their success stories by means of the most rapidly growing and influential medium of all: video.
 We seek independent funding, so there is no charge to the destination.
 The title for the series is:

 “The World’s Inspiring Places”

-Our pilot project released this year.
+Our pilot project released early in 2018.
 It provides a traveler’s-eye view of the Sierra Gorda in Mexico and of the stewardship success story that has turned this impoverished rural area into a global model for community engagement in conservation and ecotourism.
 In this case, two American Millennials—college buddies—serve as our hosts.
 In this case, they discover how their very presence as travelers helps the community, and thereby helps protect the region’s beautiful mountain ecosystems.
 Check out the brief trailer:

 Our pilot shows how.
 You can now see the Sierra Gorda videos on our World’s Inspiring Places YouTube channel.
 There are several versions that you can use:

 - Instrumental version (3:25) with captions instead of voice-over

 - Plus 15 fun “Super Shorts” from the shoot itself.

 The program can also include online print stories for wide distribution.
 For Sierra Gorda, see DSC Director Jonathan Tourtellot’s posts “Conservation Accomplishment, Travel Adventure” on National Geographic Voices and “Your Trip Can Help Protect Your Destination” on Medium.

 For more on the World’s Inspiring Places concept and sponsorship opportunities, see our dedicated WIP website.